Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 sequence: 7
 ---

-# CRUD Operations with Azure Cosmos DB
+# CRUD operations with Azure Cosmos DB

-To create, read, update, and delete records in Azure *Cosmos DB* a small amount of code is required. *Spring Data* for the Cosmos DB Core (SQL) API artifact supports the `CrudRepository` and `ReactiveCrudRepository` interfaces.
+To do create, read, update, and delete (CRUD) operations on records in Azure Cosmos DB, a small amount of code is required.
+Spring Data for the Azure Cosmos DB Core (SQL) API artifact supports the `CrudRepository` and `ReactiveCrudRepository` interfaces.
 It also includes `CosmosRepository` and `ReactiveCosmosRepository`.

-For this application, we use `ReactiveCosmosRepository`.
+For this application, you use `ReactiveCosmosRepository`.

-The code is structured using the following:
+The code is structured with:

 - Controllers serving as API endpoints